 If you’ve ruled out seasonal allergies, your dog’s diet is a likely cause of these symptoms.
 Common food allergies include wheat, chicken, dairy, beef, and eggs, although like humans, dogs can develop allergies to a variety of things.
 Typical allergy treatments may ease symptoms, but won’t eliminate them; you’ll need to eliminate the culprits from your dog’s diet.
 Looking to get more vitamins in your dog’s diet?
 Read our article on the best multivitamins for dogs.
 In addition to food, see our list of the best dog probiotics.
 For more canned dog food options, read our review of the top canned food for dogs.

-Early in our research we determined there was only one choice for best overall dog food for allergies, and that had to be the Taste Of The Wild Grain Free Premium Dry Dog Food Pacific Stream Adult – Salmon.
-By using salmon as the primary ingredient, the fish oil included will ease your pup’s skin and stomach while giving him the protein he needs in a taste he’ll love.
+Early in our research we determined there was only one choice for best overall dog food for allergies, and that had to be the Wag Dry Dog Food.
+By using real meat as the primary ingredient and with no added grains, you can easily provide your dog with the nutrition they need to maintain their health.

 In This Article